 The single measurement precision of product CH4\IASA\NLIS (from IASI on Metop-A) is 12 ppb.
-The mean bias (global offset) is -3.4 ppb.
-The product appears to meet the "relative systematic error" requirement of better than 10 ppb: the estimated relative accuracy is 3.4 ppb.
+The mean bias (global offset) is approximately 3 ppb.
+The product appears to meet the "relative systematic error" requirement of better than 10 ppb: the estimated relative accuracy is 3 ppb.
 The product appears to be very stable but a quantitative analysis could not be carried out due to lack of reference data.
-The performance of product CH4\IASB\NLIS (from IASI on Metop-B) is similar.
+The performance of products CH4\IASB\NLIS (from IASI on Metop-B) and CH4\IASC\NLIS (from IASI on Metop-C) is similar.